Thanks for enquiring about our Aussies and Mini Americans.

 All of our dogs are now CKC registered as one breed or the other.

 The preferred height for each size is as follows....

 Miniature American Shepherds are between 13-17 inches for females and 14-18 inches for males.

 Australian Shepherds are 18 inches and taller at the withers.

-It is possible to breed two large size parents together and get miniature size dogs, just as it is possible to breed two mini size parents
+It is possible to breed two large size parents together and get smaller size dogs, just as it is possible to breed two smaller sized

-together to get either larger or toy size dogs depending on how genetics fall into play.
+parents together to get larger sizes depending on how genetics fall into play.